DreamTeamSeven/Solution-to-adding-thumbnail/README.md

                         sizes="(max-width: 275px) 100vw, 275px" /></a></div>
 ```
 As you can see the code is structured very differently.
-4. Change how we are structuring the html being inserted into the product page.
+4. Change how we are structuring the html being inserted into the product page see [codeBlocks.jpg](codeBlocks.jpg).
 ```php
 $model_viewer = '<div data-thumb="' . esc_url($model_thumbnail_url) . '" ';
 $model_viewer .= 'data-thumb-alt="3D Model" ';